pyeventsourcing/eventsourcing/README.md

 class.
 In the example below, an 'Example' entity defines 'Created', 'AttributeChanged', and 'Discarded' events.

-Add these events to your entity class.
+Add those events to your entity class.

 ```python